OpenTermsArchive/contrib-versions/Runescape/Terms of Service.md

 NOTWITHSTANDING ANYTHING TO THE CONTRARY HEREIN, YOU ACKNOWLEDGE AND AGREE THAT YOU SHALL HAVE NO OWNERSHIP OR OTHER PROPERTY INTEREST IN ANY JAGEX PRODUCT OR ACCOUNT, AND YOU FURTHER ACKNOWLEDGE AND AGREE THAT ALL RIGHTS IN AND TO AN ACCOUNT ARE AND SHALL FOREVER BE OWNED BY AND INURE TO THE BENEFIT OF JAGEX.

-Jagex does not recognise any purported: (a) transfers of virtual items which take place outside the rules of a Jagex Product. (b) transfers of accounts or virtual currency. or (c) sale, gift or trade in the real world of anything that appears or originates in a Jagex Product.
+Jagex does not recognise any purported: (a) transfers of virtual items or virtual currency which take place outside the rules of a Jagex Product. (b) transfers of accounts. or (c) sale, gift or trade in the real world of anything that appears or originates in a Jagex Product.

 Jagex reserves the right to stop offering a Jagex Product or a particular part of a Jagex Product at any time either permanently or temporarily, at which point any license granted to you to use the Jagex Product or a part thereof will be automatically terminated or suspended.
 In such event, Jagex shall not be required to provide refunds, benefits or other compensation to users in connection with such discontinued elements of the Jagex Product.